Multiple cruise ships are left stranded as coronavirus cases increase - KESQ

 The ship is at sea in the South Pacific Ocean off the coast of Suva, Fiji, as of Sunday evening.

-The cruise was scheduled to disembark in Papeete, French Polynesia on Saturday, but the port was canceled, the company said.
+The cruise was scheduled to disembark Sunday in Papeete, French Polynesia, but the port was canceled, the company said.
 Another scheduled port of Lautoka, Fiji, on March 17 was also canceled.

-“We are actively working to find an alternative port and are communicating with guests regularly as we have further information,” a cruise line spokesperson said in a statement.
+“We are actively working to find an alternative port and are communicating with guests regularly as we have further information,” the cruise line said in a statement.

 CNN is not aware of any reports of coronavirus cases on board the Norwegian Jewel.